jamesrwhite/minicron/README.md

 #### Configuration

 Many configuration options can be passed in manually but you can also pass a file path to the ````--config```` global option.
 The file is expected to be in the [toml](https://github.com/mojombo/toml "toml") format.
-The default options are specified in the [default.config.toml](https://github.com/jamesrwhite/minicron/blob/master/default.config.toml "default.config.toml") file.
+The default options are specified in the [default.config.toml](https://github.com/jamesrwhite/minicron/blob/master/default.config.toml "default.config.toml") file and minicron will parse a config located in ````/etc/minicron.toml```` if it exists.
 Options specified via the command line will take precedence over those taken from a config file.

 Documentation
 -------------